hollowverse/design-challenge/README.md

 **UPDATE** _April 30 2022_.
-We haven't received a winning submission yet.
+We received [these submissions](https://github.com/hollowverse-archive/submissions) but they're far below the quality we're looking for!
 If you're interested, the challenge is still open!

 # Design Challenge